Kullamaa

-Pastor and translator Heinrich Göseken (1612–1681) worked as a pastor in Kullamaa church.
-He is credited with writing a grammar of Estonian language as well as a Latin-Estonian-German dictionary.

-Kullamaa church
+Church

 The church dates from the 13th century, and was originally built without a tower.
 In 1774 the massive buttresses were added to prevent the church from sinking into the soft ground.
 It was also during the end of the 18th century that the tower was added to the building; the present-day tower however dates from 1870.
 During the 19th century the church also received a new choir.

 The interior includes a late-Renaissance pulpit, a Baroque calvary group, Baroque epitaphs and tombstones, and an altar-painting from late 19th century.

 Duchess Augusta of Brunswick-Wolfenbüttel, owner of nearby Koluvere Castle and estranged first wife of King Frederick I of Württemberg, is buried in the church.

-Kullamaa pharmacy
+Pharmacy

-On July 30, 1886 one of the oldest rural pharmacies in Estonia was founded by Oskar Mildebrath at Kullamaa.
+On July 30, 1886, one of the oldest rural pharmacies in Estonia was founded by Oskar Mildebrath at Kullamaa.
 It stayed in business continuously for 122 years, until 2008.